NEVILLE

 eventually left the newspaper after Marley put it to him directly: “Why

-the genre outside of Jamaica.
-Much of his work deals with the struggles
+of Jamaica.
+Much of his work deals with the struggles of the impoverished

 |